Zuikyo/ZIKRouter/Documentation/English/ModuleRegistration.md

 When app is launched, ZIKRouter will enumerate all classes and call router's `registerRoutableDestination` method.

-Enumerating all classes will cost 10 - 20 ms. If you want to avoid the enumerating, or there're too much modules to register, you can try manually registration.
-But most of the time, the performance of auto registration is good enough.
+Enumerating all classes is optimized very fast, you don't need to worry about the performance.
+If your modules are more than 2000, you can try manually registration.
+The performance of auto registration is almost the same.
+The difference is you can register part of modules in groups, but not register all modules at same time.
 ## Manually Registration

 Manually registration means calling each router's `registerRoutableDestination` manually.